 India is a land of many colors, festivals and celebrations.
-An occasion that fills people with boundless faith for the Divine is Mahashivaratri.
+An occasion that fills people with boundless faith for the Divine is Mahashivratri.
 This is the Great Night of Shiva when devotees engage in Rudra Abhishek, meditation and surrender to this greatest ascetic.
 For Shiva devotees, Shivratri festival is the most auspicious day of the year when worship of Lord Shiva cleanses the soul and leads to eternal liberation from the cycle of life and death.

-Why we celebrate mahashivaratri?
+Why we celebrate Mahashivratri?

-According to scriptures, the Cosmic energy generated by planetary positions is at its peak Maha Shivratri festival and Shivratri Puja benefits the worshippers easily.
+According to scriptures, the cosmic energy generated by planetary positions is at its peak Maha Shivratri festival and Shivratri Puja benefits the worshippers easily.
 People flock to temples in February or March when Maha Shivratri festival approaches— on the fourteenth moonless night of the New Moon in February or March.
 Devotees worship with much dedication and zeal Lord Shiva who is believed to have exhibited Tandava Nritya, His divine dance of elemental creation, maintenance and annihilation on this day.
 This festival is observed for one day and one night only.

 How to do Shivratri Puja

 Shivratri puja comprises of offering Bael leaves to Lord Shiva, observing a fast for the whole day including a jagaran (nocturnal vigil).
 Devotees in ecstasy chant the Maha Mantra of Shiva “Om Namah Shivaye”.